criticalml-uw/DeepMASH/README.md

 # DeepNASH

-A Competing Risk Neural Network Model For Forecasting NASH Patient Trajectories on the Liver Transplant Waitlist
+A Competing Risk Neural Network Model For Forecasting MASH Patient Trajectories on the Liver Transplant Waitlist

 ## Model description
-DeepNASH has been trained using SRTR data of NASH patients at the time of listing and the **DeepHIT** model structure to predict the monthly risk of dying on the death and receiving a liver transplant [[1]](#1).
+DeepHit for MASH has been trained using SRTR data of MASH patients at the time of listing and the **DeepHIT** model structure to predict the monthly risk of dying on the death and receiving a liver transplant [[1]](#1).

 Authors: Gopika Punchhi, Yingji Sun, Sumeet K. Asrani, Sirisha Rambhatla, Mamatha Bhat